Updated July 2021

 Heat increases blood flow to an affected area, which promotes healing and relaxes muscle spasms.
 Cold restricts blood flow, reducing swelling and inflammation.
 It also numbs pain around the affected area.

 Generally speaking, ice is better for inflammatory pain.
 You can tell if a joint is inflamed if it’s red, swollen, or warm to the touch.
-Relieve inflamed joints by applying a gel ice pack, cold pack, or even a bag of frozen peas wrapped in a towel to the injured area.
+Relieve inflamed joints by applying a gel ice pack, cold pack, or even a bag of frozen peas wrapped in a T-shirt to the injured area.

 For joint pain not caused by inflammation — such as osteoarthritis — opt for heat.
 The Arthritis Foundation recommends placing a moist heating pad wrapped in a layer of cloth on the affected joint or soaking it in a warm bath.
 Heat treatments also can be effective for rheumatoid arthritis when you’re not having a flare-up.